 Task # Task description 2017 2018 2019 2020 MCS I Update our online presence - use all new means to keep current.
-Ongoing MCS 2 Make a formal presentation annually to each partner council.
-In Progress MCS 3 Continue to build relationships at the federal and provincial levels to ensure that Done BVRTSC is understood.
-MCS 4 Develop Marketing Plan to increase levels of awareness among visitors, and increase Ongoing ridership and mode share.
-Define how we will position, advertise and promote our - new services in the local, regional and national/international markets. position MCS 5 Implementation of Marketing Plan.
-MCS 6 Define policy for how we will contribute to community events and initiatives, including how we will communicate about our contributions MCS 7 Evaluate and review Roam brand standard for currency and effectiveness.
-MCS 8 Develop more robust route schedule information system to improve beyond the current pdf presentation.
+Ongoing Done Done MCS 2 Make a formal presentation annually to each partner council.
+Done MCS 3 Continue to build relationships at the federal and provincial levels to ensure that BVRTSC is understood.
+Done Done Ongoing MCS 4 Develop Marketing Plan to increase levels of awareness among visitors, and increase ridership and mode share.
+Define how we will position, advertise and promote our services in the local, regional and national/international markets.
+Ongoing - new position In Progress Done MCS 5 Implementation of Marketing Plan.
+In Progress Ongoing MCS 6 Define policy for how we will contribute to community events and initiatives, including how we will communicate about our contributions Moved to 2019 MCS 7 Evaluate and review Roam brand standard for currency and effectiveness.
+Done MCS 8 Develop more robust route schedule information system to improve beyond the current pdf presentation.
+Done